 I have a love-hate relationship with productivity tools like time and task managers.
 The older I get, the more I lean towards simplicity and multiple solutions.
-I’ve also learned that you can’t force any of these systems on people.
-Everyone has their own needs and comfort level.
+I’ve also learned that you can’t force systems on others.
+Everyone has their needs and comfort level.
 However, one nice thing about the Momentum extension is that you’ll know right away whether it will benefit you.
-Even better is that it will take a few minutes to get started.

 What is Momentum?

 The developers of Momentum call their browser extension a personal dashboard.
 I can’t argue with that phrase, but I tend to think differently about dashboards.
-To me, dashboards have graphs, charts, KPI, numbers and trend lines.
-Where we do agree is that their design eliminates distractions and inspires you.
+To me, dashboards have graphs, charts, KPI, numbers, and trend lines.
+Where we do agree is that their design minimizes distractions and inspires you.

-Each day the page changes and offers you a stunning image.
+Each day the page changes and offers you a stunning image from Unsplash.
 You’re asked (1) What is your main focus for today?
 That’s a great question to ask.
-Some people may prefer answering that question when they end the day in prep for the upcoming one.
+Some people may prefer answering that question when they end the day in prep for the upcoming morning.